Emergency Lighting: The Definitive Guide

 The Occupational Safety and Health Administration (OSHA) is primarily responsible for enforcing workplace safety standards.
 US businesses follow emergency planning using OSHA’s safety standard 1910.37, which the Department of Labor enforces.

-Following are some of the highlights from the OSHA standards.
+The following are some of the highlights of the OSHA standards.

-• Escape (Exit) routes must have enough illumination that a person with normal vision can see the route clearly.
+• Escape (Exit) routes must have enough illumination for a person with normal vision to see them clearly.

-• Exit signs should be clearly marked and have the word “EXIT” written on them.
+• Exit signs should be marked and have the word “EXIT” written on them.

 • Exit routes should be clear of any decorations or signage hindering the exit door’s visibility.